Nu Sigma Nu: History

+By 1954 Nu Sigma Nu had initiated over 30,000 members on 45 campuses.
 The fraternity became co-educational in 1972.
 The national fraternity was dissolved in 1973, due to changing student interest and organizational turmoil.
 However, several well-established chapters survived and have flourished as semi-local institutions.
 The remaining chapters occasionally communicate, but there is no continuation of national convention activity.